Contents of Article

 Understanding this information regarding the underpinning biomechanical differences between the Olympic Weightlifting and other complex high-level sport-specific skills is very valuable for programme design.
 It is this level of in-depth understanding that allows a top-level strength and conditioning specialist to make well-educated judgement towards the specificity of their exercise selection.

-To advanced current understanding of Olympic Weightlifting and its transferability to athletic performance, the following research fields are warranted:
+To advance current understanding of Olympic Weightlifting and its transferability to athletic performance, the following research fields are warranted:

 - Direct comparisons between the force-, power-, and velocity-time characteristics of Olympic Weightlifting and other similar strength-power exercises (e.g. jump squats and kettlebell swings).